 If you’re working from home, one key upgrade you should make is swapping out that dining room chair for an actual desk chair that won’t lead to lower back pain.

 In an effort to discover which office chairs are actually comfortable, we spent more than a month testing 12 different options varying in price, function and style.
-We compared important features, like back and lumbar support, and dug into whether more expensive options are really worth the extra money.
+We compared important features like ergonomic design, back and lumbar support, tilt mechanisms — and dug into whether more expensive options are really worth the extra money.
 In the end, two chairs sat comfortably at the top of our list:

 The Steelcase Series 1 stood out as one of the most customizable, high-quality, comfortable office chairs on the market.
 At around $400, depending which color you choose, the Steelcase Series 1 beat out most of its pricier competitors across testing categories, scoring less than a single point lower than our highest-rated chair, the $1,036 Steelcase Leap, easily making it the best bang for the buck and a clear winner for our best office chair overall.

 The Alera Elusion Series Multifunction Chair emerged as our best budget pick, standing up to (and in some cases far surpassing) office chairs that retail for more than five times its price point, particularly in the comfort and adjustability categories.

 Best overall office chair: Steelcase Series 1 (starting at $391.78; amazon.com)

 On its website, Steelcase offers a good deal of information about what makes a quality office chair.
 The basics: It should “flex with you — helping you change postures while you sit; fit the natural contour of your back; move as you do,” while also allowing your arms to stay straight on your desk and your eyes level with your screen while you recline.
 After spending nine workdays testing three different Steelcase models, we feel safe in saying Steelcase knows what it’s talking about.